TerahDactyl/markdown-portfolio/_includes/04-lists.md

-rain drops on rose and wishkers on kittens
+* rain drops on rose and wishkers on kittens
+* I honestly don't know